Wasiq1123/Splitease-tip-calculator/README.md

 - Responsive from 360px phones to 1440px desktops
 - Reset button returns the app to its initial state

-## Known limitations

-- Not tested against WCAG 2.1 AA contrast ratios for all color pairs — some muted label text likely falls short of the 4.5:1 threshold.
-- The custom tip input accepts scientific notation (e.g. `1e5`), which passes the numeric range check and produces an invalid result.
-A stricter input parser is needed to reject non-decimal formats.

 See `ANSWERS.md` for the full design rationale, accessibility notes, and AI-usage disclosure.